visionspacetec/VST104/README.md

 <br clear="right"/>

 - ### VST104 Flat-Sat board - referred as [element_foxtrot](./element_foxtrot) <img align="right" src="./element_foxtrot/gallery/top.png" width=25%/>
-This auxiliary VST board serves as a flat-sat developement board.
-It is capable of hosting four modules with possibility of extention to other flat-sat thru FPC cable.
-Breakable part on the top serves as external power management circuitry with 2[mm] power plug or USB-C connector.
+This auxiliary VST board serves as a flat-sat development board.
+It is capable of hosting four PC104 modules with the possibility of extension to other flat-sat thru FPC cable.
+LibreCube PC104 header pinout is expected (important for power lines).
+The breakable part on the top serves as external power management circuitry (many protection features included) with 2[mm] power plug or USB-C connector.
+With a voltage range 7-14[V] (same for both inputs) and current up to 6[A], is this auxiliary board quite universal in terms of applicable power source.
+Please note the 5[V] input possibility for the USB-C.
 <br clear="right"/>

 ## Software